LabinatorSolutions/algostorm-docs/source/strategies/Trend Following Strategy.md

 ---
 # Trend Following Strategy

-> Last Edited Date: 09/04/2022

 ## Introduction

 This is a trend following strategy that utilizes the AlgoStorm's premium indicators.
 It is suitable for both day traders and swing traders.

 ## Requirements

-- This strategy is mostly designed for **Cryptocurrencies**.
+- This strategy is originally designed for **Cryptocurrencies**.
 It can work though for other asset classes.
 - First, you need to pick an exchange with low commissions.
 - The asset needs to have a very high market cap.
 Preferably from the top 50 by market cap.
 - The spread should be very high along with the daily volume.